-Activity cubes, and activity toys in general, are great as they usually contain lots of different elements that can be manipulated in lots of different ways.
+A play cube and activity toys in general, are great as they usually contain lots of different elements that can be manipulated in lots of different ways.
 Some may require precise action and good fine motor skills, while others will just make a great noise when you hit them.

 By figuring out which shape goes into which hole babies and toddlers are learning so many things, they are learning to recognise shapes, they are developing their problem-solving skills, they are learning how to use their grip and the muscles in their hands and arms to manipulate objects, they are discovering concepts like in and out, and they are gaining a sense of confidence and accomplishment.

-By moving beads around a maze children are developing fine motor skills, logic and problem-solving ability.
+By moving beads around a wooden bead maze children are developing fine motor skills, logic and problem-solving ability.
 They discover how things fall when they lift them up and how while they can create a movement around the maze they can’t take things out.
 They learn spatial awareness and gain an understanding of object permanence.